 Project scaffold

-In this section, we will add a scaffold to the project.
-We will mock all interactions with the Rell dapp and focus on the page's layout and design.
+In this section, we will explore the project scaffold.
+We'll check how to interact with the Rell dapp while focusing on the layout and design of the pages.

 Overview

-2. New post page - Create a new post on your feed
+- New post page - Users can create a new post for their feed here.

-3. Users page - List of users in the system with follow/unfollow capability
+- Users page - This page will list all users in the system and enable follow/unfollow capabilities.

 export default function RootLayout({